Corprio/Corprio.SocialWorker/readme.md

 **Application type**: Automated

 ## Set up webhook for development
-The application uses webhook to respond facebook for messages inputted by customers in messengers.
+When a customer sends a message to the chatbot (via Messenger or Line), the application receives a webhook notification.
+For Meta, the endpoint for receiving webhook must be manually configured in Meta Developer Portal.
+For Line, the endpoint is set programmatically (see _LineApiService.cs_).
+It is important to note that neither Meta nor Line accepts webhook endpoint on localhost.
 In development, developers can use ngrok to redirect the facebook requests to localhost.
 1. Sign up at [ngrok](https://ngrok.com/)
 2. Download and install the ngrok agent in the developer machine
 3. Connect the ngrok agent to your account